throwable/mdc4spring/README.md

         MDC.with().param("order.id", order.getId()).run(() -> {
             log.info("order.id is added to MDC");
             Customer customer = MDC.with().param("customer.id", order.getCustomerId()).apply(() -> {
-                log.info("Both order.id and customer.id appear in logging traces");
+                log.info("Both order.id and customer.id appear in log messages");
                 return customerRepository.findCustomerById(order.getCustomerId());
             });
-            log.info("order.id is still remains in traces but customer.id is removes with its MDC");
+            log.info("order.id is still remains in messages but customer.id is removes with its MDC");
         });
     }
 }
 ```

-_For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#top">back to top</a>)</p>